 Too early for Christmas posts?
-Madeira is a very popular destination for Christmas and New Year’s Eve.
+The Portuguese Madeira Island is a very popular destination for Christmas and New Year’s Eve.
 Therefore, if you are considering holidays in Madeira during this period, I recommend booking tickets as far in advance as possible.

-Is it worth to go to Madeira during this period?
+Is it worth to visit Madeira during the Christmas period?

-I believe that at least once- yes, it is.
-Christmas in Madeira can be an interesting experience, and the New Year’s Eve fireworks show, which gave Madeira the Guinness World Records title of the “Greatest Fireworks Show in the World” is truly spectacular.
+Yes, it definitely is.
+Christmas in Madeira can be an interesting experience, and the New Year’s Eve fireworks show, which gave Madeira the Guinness World Records title of the “Greatest Fireworks Show in the World” is really spectacular.
+Also, if you travel to Madeira via Lisbon, you may also want to take a day or two to explore the beautiful Lisbon in winter.

 - Christmas decorations in Madeira